|

 significant contribution to botany and natural history, and was rewarded

-by having his name assigned to one genus and fifteen species of plants
+by having his name assigned to one genus and many species of plants.

 attended Georgetown College 1835-1837.
 After spending time in Michigan